 A focused list of notable reports and analyses related to carbon capture & storage (CCS) technology.

-The International Energy Agency Greenhouse Gas Programme (IEAGHG) Annual Review 2016 outlines the work undertaken and produced by the IEAGHG in 2016, including the conferences (GHGT-13), networks, technical reports, information papers, and presentations made by members of staff at external meetings.
+The International Energy Agency Greenhouse Gas (IEAGHG) Programme Annual Review 2016 outlines the work undertaken and produced by the IEAGHG in 2016, including the 13th Conference on Greenhouse Gas Control Technologies, networks, technical reports, information papers, and presentations made by members of staff at external meetings.
 View document.

-The Global Carbon Capture and Storage (CCS) Institute maintains databases that provide information about large-scale CCS projects in operation, under construction, or in planning; pilot and demonstration projects in operation, under construction, or in planning; test centers and other initiatives; and CO2 utilization projects worldwide.
+The Global Carbon Capture and Storage (CCS) Institute maintains databases that provide information about large-scale CCS projects in operation, under construction, or in planning; pilot and demonstration projects in operation, under construction, or in planning; test centers and other initiatives; and carbon dioxide utilization projects worldwide.
 Access the databases.

-This report reviews progress in 10 technology needs areas that are vital for successful commercial implementation of large-scale carbon capture and stroage projects.
+This Carbon Sequestration Leadership Forum (CSLF) report reviews progress in 10 technology needs areas that are vital for successful commercial implementation of large-scale carbon capture and stroage projects.
 It finds that overall, except for a very few niche industrial sector applications, ‘slow-to-moderate’ progress has been made in nearly all 10 areas, mainly because of policy and economic barriers that currently exist.
 The technical readiness of these technologies were perceived, in general, as ready for large-scale commercial deployment.
 View report.

 Prepared by the National Energy Technology Laboratory, this atlas provides a coordinated update of carbon capture and storage potential across the United States and other portions of North America.
 View atlas.